jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Techvolution Builds on the Past

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
-Organizations like "the government" and "the market," say they're going to be there for you, but we all know that's a marketing promise more than a reality.
+Organizations like "the government" and "the market," say they're always going to be there for you, but we all know that's a marketing promise more than a reality.
 Being a player god means taking extreme ownership of your life because your actions are always the best way to improve your life.

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us are doing it already.